Deep-sea mining: beyond the headlines

 Some of those species are undoubtedly beautiful, such as "gummy squirrels" and "Barbie pigs", which are colourful popular names given to some of the types of sea cucumbers found in the CCZ.
 Perhaps because they're new to us, and because they're from the mysterious ocean depths, we can appreciate how weird and wonderful they seem.
 But if we were to find a dandelion for the first time in the deep ocean, I think we'd regard it as equally weird and wonderful - but familiarity perhaps blinds us to the wonder of nature when it's closer to home.

-So we have a situation in the CCZ where there are lots of species, but members of each species are few and far between - and their sparse populations are often spread over a very large area (again, unlike hydrothermal vents, where abundant populations are crammed into tiny island-like habitats).
+So we have a situation in the CCZ where there are lots of species, but members of each species are generally few and far between - and their sparse populations are often spread over a very large area (again, unlike hydrothermal vents, where abundant populations are crammed into tiny island-like habitats).

 The sponge Plenaster craigi is an example: it's typically a few millimetres in size, and was described as a new species in 2017.
 It's one of the most abundant animals found on the manganese nodules themselves, and we already know that its population is spread over at least 900 km of seafloor in the CCZ.